omer-ayhan/TodoApp-Patika/README.md

 ## Installation

-- Create a folder then `git pull <My Repository Adress>` to pull github repository
+- Create a folder then `git clone <My Repository Adress>` to pull github repository
 - `npm install` for installing all the dependencies
 - start your emulator or connect your physical device then start `npm run android/ios(depending on your device)`